llms-atpennmed/llm-collective-penn/README.md

 - **Present and Refine Ideas**: Offer a platform for members to share their work, receive feedback, and troubleshoot challenges in a supportive environment.
 - **Develop Practical Applications**: Design and build applications, workflows, and tools that bring the power of generative AI into real-world medical and research contexts.

-As generative AI continues to grow, the **LLM Collective @Penn** is a space to stay ahead of the curve, work collaboratively, and drive impactful innovation.
+As generative AI continues to grow, the **GenAI Collective @PennMed** is a space to stay ahead of the curve, work collaboratively, and drive impactful innovation.

 ---